previous next contents top

 testBaz2 = baz read "1" :: (Int, Float)

 The only difference between foo and bar is the type class constraint: Num for foo and Read for bar.
-The desired term baz must therefore be parameterized by a type class.
-Can we do that?
-After all, type classes are not types themselves, and cannot be used to instantiate type variables.
-There are no variables in Haskell ranging over a type class.
+The desired baz must therefore be parameterized by a type class.
+This article develops the solution without resorting to the recently added Constraint kind, showing that first-class constraints have always been available in Haskell.

 It turns out that quantification over a type class is easy, after we add a layer of indirection.
 We introduce a type class that relates, or interprets, types as type classes.
 That type class acts as a look-up table from types to type class constraints.
 We can now use ordinary types to represent type classes.
 Ordinary polymorphism -- parameterization over types -- becomes in effect parameterization over type classes.